Sophie Webster: Casting

 Ashleigh Middleton played Sophie from her birth up until March 1997 when Emma Woodward, who was just three years old at the time, took over the role.
 In 2004, Woodward quit the role of Sophie to concentrate on her school work.
 The show's bosses ran auditions upon the announcement which resulted in her being replaced with Brooke Vincent, a patron of the Manchester Kids charity.
 In an interview, Brooke revealed that her role in Coronation Street is just part of her life, stating she does not see it as a job because she sees it as fun.
 She also works a Saturday job and attends school but manages to fit all three into her schedule.
 "I have a normal life and the Corrie stuff is my bonus life," As the character grew older Coronation street bosses were impressed by Brooke's performance as Sophie and decided to give her more storylines and to do so they cast some classmates for her in December.
-Coronation Street told the Daily Star that: "Brooke is an amazing actress and the introduction of two characters her own age will give the writers free rein to come up with some fantastic plots for her."